Ubudu/Android-IOT-SDK/README.md

 To disconnect from the device please call:

-	mDongle.disconnect();
+	mBleDevice.disconnect();

-### BLE communication
+### Bluetooth LE communication

-Before communicating with the BLE device its BLE services have to be discovered:
+Before communicating with the device its Bluetooth GATT services have to be discovered:

-    mDongle.discoverServices(new BleDevice.ServicesDiscoveryListener() {
+    mBleDevice.discoverServices(new BleDevice.ServicesDiscoveryListener() {
         @Override
         public void onServicesDiscovered(List<BluetoothGattService> services) {
             // services found
         }

         @Override
         public void onError(Error error) {
             // error
         }
     });

-With the BLE services of the device discovered it is possible to establish a 2 way communication channel.
+With the Bluetooth LE services of the device discovered it is possible to establish a 2 way communication channel:

+1) In order to be able to receive data from Bluetooth LE device one of the GATT characteristics available within one of the services should have `BluetoothGattCharacteristic.PROPERTY_NOTIFY` property.
+2) In order to be able to send data to Bluetooth LE device one of the GATT characteristics available within one of the services should have `BluetoothGattCharacteristic.PROPERTY_WRITE` or `BluetoothGattCharacteristic.PROPERTY_WRITE_NO_RESPONSE` property.

-In order to do this one GATT characteristic with WRITE permission and one with NOTIFICATIONS permission have to be chosen.
-It is possible to set single GATT characteristic for both purposes:
+It is possible to use single GATT characteristic for both purposes if device provides such characteristic.

-    mDongle.setGattCharacteristicForWriting(characteristic);

-    dongle.registerForNotifications(characteristic, new BleDevice.RegisterForNotificationsListener() {
+    mBleDevice.registerForNotifications(characteristic, new BleDevice.RegisterForNotificationsListener() {
         @Override
-                public void onRegistered(BluetoothGattCharacteristic characteristic) {
+        public void onRegistered(BluetoothGattCharacteristic gattCharacteristic) {
             // success
         }

         @Override
         public void onError(Error error) {
             // error
         }
     });

+Data being received from the Bleutooth LE device is received by the listener interface that has to be set:

-	mDongle.setDataReceivedEventListener(new BleDevice.ReceiveDataEventListener() {
+    mBleDevice.setDataReceivedEventListener(new DataListener() {
         @Override
         public void onDataReceived(byte[] data) {
-			// data received from dongle
+            // data received from the device
     	}
     });

+The `DataListener` can be set any time before registering for notifications, e.g. right after successful connection.

-Now when 2 way communication is set up the app can send data to the BLE device:
+To send data to the Bleutooth LE device:

 	String message = "My message.";
-	mDongle.send(message.getBytes(), new BleDevice.SendDataEventListener() {
+	mBleDevice.send(message.getBytes(), gattCharacteristic);

+To be notified about the result of sending the data a `DataSentListener` implementation must be set on the `BleDevice` instance:

+	mBleDevice.setDataSentListener(new DataSentListener() {
 	    @Override
 	    public void onDataSent(byte[] data) {
-			// data sent
+	        // data sent successfuly
 	    }

 	    @Override
-		public void onCommunicationError(Error error) {
+	    public void onError(Error error) {
-			// communication error
+	        // error
 	    }
 	});

-### Make mobile device act as a connectable BLE device
+### Make mobile device act as a connectable Bluetooth LE device

-To make that happen the following code should be called to setup the `BluetoothGattServer`:
+To make that happen the Bluetooth GATT server has to be opened.
+The following code configures it:

 	peripheralManager = new PeripheralManager(mContext, new DeviceProfile() {